 Like scaffolding on a building, the system acts as a temporary support, to permit your mind to build a memory of the letters.
 But over time, you will automatically picture the letter, and hear the sound, without needing the stepping stone or scaffold, afforded by these images.

-They enable you to surmount the primary obstacle in learning the letters - which is relating to the abstract shapes, and associating these shapes with their respective sound.
+They enable you to surmount the primary obstacle in learning thai and the letters - which is relating to the abstract shapes, and associating these shapes with their respective sound.

 Thai words are broken up into syllables, and each syllable has a distinct tone.